grimmer0125/electron-face-finder/README.md

 # How to Run in development environment

 ### Install additional dependencies before running locally
 After installing it, type `docker pull grimmer0125/openface-nostartdemo` to install the needed Docker image.
-Or you can use Docker-UI-tool [kinematic](https://kitematic.com/) to search the above docker image and install.
+Or you can use Docker-UI-tool [kinematic](https://kitematic.com/) to search the above docker image (**openface-nostartdemo**) and install.

 ### Run method 1
 1. type `npm start` in terminal.
 But this way does not have any terminal logs of server side, you need to use [kinematic](https://kitematic.com/) to monitor the server logs from Docker.
 Or use shell script to attach/exec into the Docker.